sarojk562/react-native-ts-template/README.md

 ### To enable hot-reload of the application
 Connect the physical device and run `react-native run-android`.
 In another terminal window, run `react-native start`, in the root folder.
 This would create a development server that creates incremental builds and deploys them on the device.

 Also, once the app has loaded on the device, long press the menu key, and an alert window would open with a bunch of option.
 Select `Enable Hot Reloading` in the menu.
 This should now automatically pick up any changes made to the `js` files (which at this point, would be compiled from ts/*.tsx files, if the typescript compiler is being run in the watch mode).
+If hot reloading doesn't work, reinstall the app using `react-native run-android` with `react-native start` still running.
+This should fix the issue.
+Now edit `ts/app.tsx` and see the changes live on your device.

+### Further instructions
+To make the build process easier, use `ts/app.tsx` as the `main` file that exports one single function.
+This function can then be imported in `index.android.js` or `index.ios.js`.
+Thus, the `index.*.js` files need not be touched.
+All new functionality could be added in multiple source files in `ts/` directory.